Bobo Doll Experiment

 Stage 1: Modeling

-In stage two (Aggression Arousal) the child was subjected to 'mild aggression arousal'.
-The child was taken to a room with relatively attractive toys.
+All the children (including the control group) were subjected to 'mild aggression arousal'.
+Each child was (separately) taken to a room with relatively attractive toys.
 As soon as the child started to play with the toys the experimenter told the child that these were the experimenter's very best toys and she had decided to reserve them for the other children.

 • The next room contained some aggressive toys and some non-aggressive toys.
 The non-aggressive toys included a tea set, crayons, three bears and plastic farm animals.
 The aggressive toys included a mallet and peg board, dart guns, and a 3 foot Bobo doll.